b-yond-infinite-network/amaze-us/microservice/challenge-4/README.md

 Performance
 -----------
-Akka Actors is very powerful : my Actor System can manage 10.000 cats with a 1 second cycle life.
+Akka Actors is very powerful : my Actor System can manage 10.000 cats with a 1 second mood cycle.
 The library deals with the machine properties, such as the number of processors.
 It is much more efficient than using independent threads because the messaging system enables passive waiting : the process is waken up only when it receives a message.